Transport and Equilibrium in Non-Conservative Systems: The Approximate Functional

-Finally, by standard regularity results about (uniformly) parabolic equations, we have that $N_t$ is smooth (\cite{esk}) for positive times and the convergence to initial data can be easily gleamed from the results in Appendix A. \end{proof}
+Finally, by standard regularity results about (uniformly) parabolic equations, we have that $N_t$ is smooth (\cite{esk}) for positive times and the convergence to initial data can be easily gleamed from item (A) and Proposition \ref{XTY}. \end{proof}